Does the Apple Card Belong In Your Wallet? (2021 Review)

 Apple Card is a rewards credit card that offers some genuinely useful perks while waiving some common fees.
-Perhaps the card’s biggest pitch is its cashback structure, that allows cardholders to earn 3% back on Apple products, 2% on any purchases they make using Apple Pay, and 1% back on everything else.
-Plus, since its launch, Apple Card has continued to add brands to that top category, with purchases from Uber/Uber Eats, Walgreens/Duane Reade, Nike, and T-Mobile (in-store only) now earning 3% Daily Cash back.
-It’s worth mentioning that Apple also upped the amount of Daily Cash you earn on Apple purchases to 6% for a short time last holiday season, although this promotion has since ended.
+Perhaps the card’s biggest pitch is its cashback structure, which allows cardholders to earn 3% back on Apple products, 2% on any purchases they make using Apple Pay, and 1% back on everything else.
+Plus, since its launch, Apple Card has continued to add brands to that top category, with purchases from Uber/Uber Eats, Walgreens/Duane Reade, Exxon/Mobil, Nike, Panera, and T-Mobile (in-store only) now earning 3% Daily Cash back.

 Also notable is that customers can now earn 24-month, interest-free financing on new iPhones via their Apple Card.
 These monthly payments will be added to your Apple Card balance, making it easy to pay.
 And, in case you were wondering, the 3% Daily Cash you earn from buying your iPhone will all be awarded to you upfront at the time you finance your purchase.
 You can learn more about that particular program here.

 In terms of fees, there’s no annual fee, over-limit fees, late fees, foreign transaction fees, etc. Meanwhile Apple describes the APRs as “competitive,” although some experts have said they aren’t that great (I intend on never incurring interest, so it’s all the same to me).
 Elsewhere some of the highlights of the Apple card include a simple and seamless application process, a unique iPhone-based dashboard, a fancy titanium physical card, Daily Cash cashback, and more.